FuelLabs/fuels-wallet/.changeset/quiet-comics-behave.md

 "fuels-wallet": minor
 ---

-Improved error feedback in the send screen.
+fix: Blinking error feedback in the send screen.